Refugees (New Zealand)

 Refugees are people who have been forced to leave their homeland because of war or persecution.
-Many countries, including New Zealand, have a refugee quota - a certain number of refugees they accept each year.
-New Zealand has a strong history in accepting refugees, and this has continued as the trouble spots around the world have increased.
+Many countries, including New Zealand, have a refugee quota — which is a certain number of refugees they accept each year.
+New Zealand has a strong history of accepting refugees, and this has continued as the trouble spots around the world have increased.

 New Zealand has been accepting refugees for a long time.
 Some of the earliest refugees arrived in New Zealand in the 1800s.

 This website from the Ministry for Culture & Heritage is the best place to begin a search for general and historical information relating to New Zealand.

 - Use the search bar to enter the search words 'refugees'.